-parameter is the energy instead of the temperature.
-In this case the preferred, maximumentropy configuration for energy densities between points D and E is well understood in the infinite-volume limit: it is a phase-separated state in which part of the volume is in the phase associated to point D and the other part is in the phase associated to point E (see Sec.
-2.4.1).
-The fraction of volume occupied by each phase is determined by the average energy density $\overline{\mathcal{E}}$, which lies between D and E. The two phases are separated by a universal interface, i.e. by an interface whose spatial profile is independent of the way in which the phase-separated configuration is reached.
-Since the temperature is constant and equal to T_c across the entire volume, these states lie on the red, vertical segment DE in Fig. 1.
-We conclude that, at infinite volume in the microcanonical ensemble, the sequence of preferred states as the energy density decreases is that indicated by the black arrows in Fig. 1.
+the infinite-volume limit: it is a phase-separated state in which part of the volume is in the phase associated to point D and the other part is in the phase associated to point E(see section 2.4.1).
+The fraction of volume occupied by each phase is determined by the average energy density $\overline{\mathcal{E}}$ , which lies between D and E. The two phases are separated by a universal interface, i.e. by an interface whose spatial profile is independent of the way in which the phase-separated configuration is reached.
+Since the temperature is constant and equal to $T_c$ across the entire volume, these states lie on the red, vertical segment DE in figure 1.
+We conclude that, at infinite volume in the microcanonical ensemble, the sequence of preferred states as the energy density decreases is that indicated by the black arrows in figure 1.
 The thermodynamic statements above have dynamical counterparts.
 Since the total energy is conserved under time evolution, it is again convenient to think of the system in the microcanonical ensemble.
 Imagine preparing the system in a homogeneous state.
 If the energy density lies above point D or below point E then this state is dynamically stable against small or large perturbations.
 If instead the energy density is between points A and D or between B and E then we expect the system to be dynamically stable against small perturbations but not against large ones.
 This means that, if subjected to large enough a perturbation, the system will dynamically evolve to a phase-separated configuration.
-The average energy density in this inhomogeneous configuration will be the same as in the initial, homogeneous state, but the entropy will be higher.
+The average energy density in this inhomogeneous configuration will be the same as in the initial, homogenous state, but the entropy will be higher.
 Finally, if the initial energy density is between A and B then the state is dynamically unstable even against small perturbations.
 This instability, known as "spinodal instability", implies that the slightest perturbation will trigger an evolution towards a phase-separated configuration of equal average energy but higher entropy.

 If the system of interest is an interacting, four-dimensional quantum field theory then following the real-time evolution from an unstable homogeneous state to a phase-separated configuration can be extremely challenging with conventional methods.
 For this reason, in [1, 2] holography was used to study this evolution in the case of a four-dimensional gauge theory with a gravity dual (see also [3, 4] for a case in which the gauge theory is three-dimensional).
-In order to regularise the problem, Refs.
+In order to regularise the problem, refs.
 [1, 2] considered the gauge theory formulated on $\mathbb{R}^{1,2} \times S^1$ with periodic boundary conditions on a circle of size L. For simplicity, translational invariance along the non-compact spatial directions was imposed, thus effectively reducing the dynamics to a 1+1 dimensional problem along time and the compact direction.
 The compactness of the circle makes the spectrum of perturbations discrete and simplifies the technical treatment of the problem.
 Ref.
 [1] provided a first example of the time evolution from a homogeneous state to an inhomogeneous one.
 A systematic study was then performed in [2].
-In this reference the focus was on the infinitevolume limit, understood as the limit in which L is much larger than any other scale in the problem such as the microscopic gauge theory scale Λ , the size of the interface, etc. It was shown that, if slightly perturbed, an initial homogeneous state with energy density between A and B always evolves towards a phase-separated configuration, and that the latter is dynamically stable.
+In this reference the focus was on the infinitevolume limit, understood as the limit in which L is much larger than any other scale in the problem such as the microscopic gauge theory scale $\Lambda$ , the size of the interface, etc. It was shown that, if slightly perturbed, an initial homogeneous state with energy density between A and B always evolves towards a phase-separated configuration, and that the latter is dynamically stable.